Collar of Hope is a 501c3 all volunteer, all breed, home, rescue group.

 We are committed to helping homeless dogs find their way into permanent loving homes as a valued member of the family.

 We are not trainers, behaviorist or veterinarians.
 We provide all basic health care, grooming needs and a safe place for the dog until a good viable match for the dog comes along.
 All rescue dogs will take some work, some more and some less depending on the age and background of the dog.
-99% of our dogs come from shelters as strays so we have no history on them.
-We learn as much as we can about them while they're in our care in their foster home.
+Most of our dogs come from shelters as strays so we have no history on them.
+We learn as much as we can about them while they're in our care in their foster home so we can best match them with their ideal family.

 In addition to all of the important aspects of rescue, foster and adoption... we believe strongly in proper vaccination protocol to help minimize the unfortunate and very preventable occurrences of parvo and distemper in-particular in our communities.
 Puppies NEED a series of at least 3 vaccines to be protected!
 They should never go to dog traffic areas until they've completed the whole vaccine series plus a week.
 A little time for the prevention of such horrific diseases is more than worth the wait for a wonderful lifetime with your new puppy.